evancoons22/c-embedded-synth/README.md

 4. Power Supply:
     - **5V USB Supply to Teensy 4.1**
 5. Breadboard: **standard breadboard**  (4PCS Breadboards Kit Include 2PCS 830 Point 2PCS 400 Point Solderless Breadboards for Proto Shield Distribution Connecting Blocks)

-## Software
-Miniaudio
-- do I need to use minaudio if configuring the DAC is simple?
-- use for waveform generation and sending data to DAC. is waveform generation easy?
-- maybe use some custom DSP code.
-- use efficient algorithms and fixed point math
-- use a circular buffer that is a few milliseconds ahead to prevent underruns
-- WHAT will miniaudio make much easier?

-## Other notes
-- don't max out CPU.
-Indicate usage with lights.